-The Company is exposed to changes in market variables such as floating rate interest obligations arising from pounds sterling ("GBP") denominated Notes and exchange rate movements on United States Dollar ("USD") denominated Notes.
-These risks are mitigated by the terms of the Intercompany Loans to LFL, by the limited recourse nature of the Notes issued and by using cross currency swaps.
-Aligned to the Group approach, climate risk has been assessed as a potential future risk of the Company and has been deemed to have no material impact in these financial statements.
+The Company is exposed to changes in market variables such as floating rate interest obligations arising from pounds sterling ("GBP") denominated Notes.
+Aligned to the Nationwide Group approach, climate risk has been assessed as a potential future risk of the Company and has been deemed to have no material impact in these financial statements.
 The main features of the Company's internal control and risk management systems are set out in note 4.3 to the financial statements.